 - to multiple individuals via a group, or

-- to everyone in the tenant using the Centralized Deployment feature in the Office 365 admin center
+- to everyone in the tenant using the Centralized Deployment feature in the Microsoft 365 admin center

 When deploying to a group, you can assign users either individually or as part of top-level groups.
 However, Microsoft does not support nested groups.